Pylons/pyramid_skins/src/pyramid_skins/docs/templates.rst

 .. -> source

 In the :ref:`framework integration <framework-integration>` section we learn how you can set up a route to serve up skin objects as static resources or even views.

-  >>> from pyramid.testing import registerRoute
-  >>> route = registerRoute("/static", "static")
+  >>> route = add_route("/static", "static")
   >>> print render_template(source)
   <img src="http://example.com/static/images/logo.png" />